blueneogeo/xtend-async/README.md

 	val urls = String.stream
 	urls
-		.async [ loadWebpage ]
+		.map [ loadWebpage ] // results in a Stream<Promise<String>
+		.resolve // results in a Stream<String>
-		.then [ println(it) ]
+		.then [ println(it) ] // so then we can print it
 	urls << 'http://cnn.com' << 'http://yahoo.com'

-The async method you see above lets you map an incoming value to a promise, and then unwraps the promise for you so you can process it like a normal mapping.
+The mapping first takes the url and applies it to loadWebpage, which is a function that returns a Promise<String>.
+We then have a Stream<Promise<String>>.
+You can then use the resolve function to resolve the promises so you get a Stream<String>, a stream of actual values.

 # BATCHES AND AGGREGATION